Caption: Image of megaphone (OpenClipart-Vectors/Pixabay)

 What about the process of doing research?
 Google is always your friend, but make sure to check social media such as Facebook, Twitter, and LinkedIn as well.

 While there’s no single way to find all public figures, there’s a standardized way to find politicians.
-For US federal elected officials (Senators and House of Representatives members), click on this link.
+To find your own elected representatives – if you’re a US citizen – go to this link, put in your address, and you will see most of your elected representatives.
+More broadly, for US federal elected officials (Senators and House of Representatives members), click on this link.
 Then, scroll down just a bit, and on the bottom left, you will see a drop-down menu in the bottom that says “Enter state or zip” enter your state (we strongly recommend writing to everyone in your state, not simply your own congressperson), or your zip if you only want to contact your elected representatives.
 If you enter your state, you will see your state’s page with a menu on the top.
 Click on the second button from the left on the menu, which states “Delegation.”
 Now, you can click on each individual person, and find that person’s email/contact page, Facebook, and Twitter.
 For contacting members of your state legislature and local officials, check out the directions at this link.

 Finally, if you are part of a group of people in your locale researching public figures and organizations to pitch, make a Google Form such as this one made by the Ohio PTP Advocates group (directions on Google Forms here).
 Such Google Forms help coordinate the research of multiple people together, and because they can see what has already been found, they won’t research the same thing.
 Very handy!
 Then, you can have a point person in charge of communicating about prospects to pitch to people who engage in pitching.
 That way, you can divide the research and pitching activities into separate roles.
 Such division allows people who are more introverted and research-oriented to do research, and people who are more extroverted to do pitching.